openfaas/docs/docs/openfaas-pro/builder.md

 ## Scaling the builder

-The Function Builder can be scaled out, which also deploys additional replicas of Buildkit:
+The Function Builder can be scaled out, which also deploys additional replicas of the Function Builder:

 ```bash
 kubectl scale -n openfaas deploy/pro-builder \